Grande école: Facts and influence in French culture

 Altogether, grandes écoles awarded approximately 60,000 master's degrees in 2013, compared with 150,000 master's degrees awarded by all French higher institutions in the same year, including universities.

 Grande école graduates in 2013 represent 10% of the French population graduating from high school 5 years before (600,000 in 2008).

 Some grandes écoles are renowned in France for their selectivity and the complexity of their curriculum.
 In the press, they are usually called the "A+" schools, referring to the grade given by some rankings.
 These elite schools represent less than 1% of the higher education students in France.

 Admission to a certain number of these institutions (e.g. l'Ecole Nationale de la Magistrature in Bordeaux) is reserved only to French citizens, raising questions relating to European mobility and institutional reciprocity.

 Since 1975, the Comité d'études sur les formations d'ingénieurs has studied the questions of training and job placement for engineers graduating from grandes écoles.

 Notable alumni

-Of the 29 persons who have served as President of France, 17 attended a Grande école.
+Of the 26 persons who have served as President of France or as a French head of state since the election of Louis-Napoleon Bonaparte, 16 attended a Grande école.